 (2) In this section, “media organisation” means a body or other organisation whose activities consist of or include journalism.

 (3) The guidance must include provision about relevant complaints procedures, including—

 (c) how to make a complaint.

-(4) For the purposes of subsection (3), relevant complaints procedures include procedures for making complaints to the Commissioner, the Office of
+(4) For the purposes of subsection (3), relevant complaints procedures include procedures

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.